Nursery Street from Sixth Street to Lakefield Drive

 - street lighting, signage and drainage improvements

-- wheelchair ramps at every street corner
+- wheelchair ramps at street corners where appropriate

 Designs will be modified to accommodate special site constraints.
 All construction will take place on City land.
 Individual homeowners will be contacted directly if the project impacts their property.